tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: Cézanne's Composition by Erle Loran, p.
 17.

-In the glossary for his book, Loran calls this image "Diagram II" and he uses it to define the terms *negative space* and *the plastic means or plastic form.*
+Loran calls this image "Diagram II" and he uses it to define the terms *negative space* and *the plastic means or plastic form.*
-It shows a sketch of the subject matter for Cézannes 1987 painting *House and Farm at Jas de Bouffan* in an imaginary three-dimensional picture box.
+It shows a sketch of the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan* in an imaginary three-dimensional picture box.

 - Image: